boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-27-JenkinsHomeLab-P1-MasterSetup.md

 Installing Jenkins is the same process on Ubuntu and [Raspbian](https://raspberrytips.com/install-jenkins-raspberry-pi/), and likely all debian based distributions.

-First we add the jenkins repository to apt, including the associated key.
+First we add the Jenkins repository to apt, including the associated key.

 ```bash
 wget -q -O - https://pkg.jenkins.io/debian/jenkins.io.key | sudo apt-key add -